JoeArizona/docs/content/getting-started/installing-node.md

 Node comes with npm installed so you should have a version of npm.
 However, npm gets updated more frequently than Node does, so you'll want to make sure it's the latest version.

+In Unix, Mac, or Linux:

 `sudo npm install npm -g`

+In the Windows command line (or Powershell):

+`npm install npm -g`

 Test: Run `npm -v`.
 The version should be higher than 2.1.8.